Time is limited, so agreeing to everything at work will undermine our career goals and inhibit our success.

 But constantly saying “yes” and spreading ourselves too thin is unhelpful – for everyone.

 In his book Essentialism: The Disciplined Pursuit of Less, social innovator and speaker Greg McKeown cautions against the feeling of “motion sickness instead of momentum” that can come when we are overworked and underutilised.
 He advocates not for getting more done in less time, but for doing less, better.
 This means regaining control of our choices and our time, which in turn means saying “no”.

 As marketer, writer (and practising stoic) Ryan Holiday reminds us: “Time is our most irreplaceable asset – we cannot buy more of it.
 We cannot get a second of it back.
 We can only hope to waste as little as possible.”
-Yet we rarely budget our time with anywhere near the rigour we apply to our finances.
+Yet we rarely budget for our time with anywhere near the rigour we apply to our finances.